chamini2/setlan/README.md

 # Setlan

-Small programming language that was defined and wrote an interpreter for a course on interpreters (duh!).
+Small programming language that was defined and I wrote an interpreter for a course on interpreters (duh!).